Fernandez-Trincado/SDSS-IV-Project0184/README.md

 Please let me know if you have any questions or suggestions: jfernandez@obs-besancon.fr and/or jfernandezt87@gmail.com

 Affiliations can be found [here](https://github.com/Fernandez-Trincado/SDSS-IV-Project0184/blob/master/Affiliations.md)

-SDSS-III/APOGEE-1 (DR12) project: DISCOVERY OF A METAL-POOR FIELD GIANT WITH A GLOBULAR CLUSTER SECOND-GENERATION ABUNDANCE PATTERN
+SDSS-III/APOGEE-1 (DR12) project: `DISCOVERY OF A METAL-POOR FIELD GIANT WITH A GLOBULAR CLUSTER SECOND-GENERATION ABUNDANCE PATTERN`
----
+===

 Status
 --